amallen1/Class-Projects/README.md

-# Class-Projects
+# Mine-Sweeper

-A collection of some of the class projects I've done.
+A simple minesweeper game that was a class project.